Trump signs Sept. 11 victims’ compensation fund extension

 “Hundreds died in an instant.
 Thousands more poured in to continue to fight for their brothers and sisters,” Stewart said before the committee.
 “They did their jobs with courage, grace, tenacity, humility.
 Eighteen years later, do yours.”

-Trump did not dwell on that division when he signed the bill.
-The bill-signing prompted a round of applause from first responders in the Rose Garden as well as Trump’s personal attorney, Rudy Giuliani, who was mayor of New York City during the attacks and was widely praised for his leadership in the aftermath of the World Trade Center collapse.
+Trump did not dwell on that division when he signed the bill, prompted a round of applause from first responders in the Rose Garden as well as his personal attorney, Rudy Giuliani, who was mayor of New York City during the attacks and was widely praised for his leadership in the aftermath of the World Trade Center collapse.

 Trump, whose real estate holdings that day included some 20 buildings in Manhattan, played up his own personal connection on Monday to the World Trade Center site.